-These meetings at the Auckland Buddhist Centre include explorations of how mindfulness and other Buddhist tools can help with maintaining mental health in general and abstinence from drugs and alcohol in particular.
+These meetings include explorations of how mindfulness and other Buddhist tools can help with maintaining mental health in general and abstinence from drugs and alcohol in particular.
 We also meditate every time we meet, usually for 20-30 minutes.
 We give plenty of guidance on how to meditate and can also help with posture.

 Various guided meditations and talks related to recovery from addictions are available on Free Buddhist Audio (FBA) – see some links below.

 In addition, you can find other guided meditations on FBA which can help you establish a daily meditation practice.
 We recommend learning the body awareness, mindfulness of breathing and metta bhavana (loving kindness) meditations first, since these are practised at Buddhist Recovery Network meetings.
 All three of these meditation practices are very helpful in developing the kindly, attentive mindfulness which supports long-term recovery from addictions.

 a series of talks by and Paramabandhu